mkwozniak/mangofogunity/README.md

 The fog runs on its own thread and doesn't affect performance. https://github.com/insominx/TasharenFogOfWar

+**MangoFog is currently not meant or optimized for mobile devices** In the future, there may be a more lightweight and performant version of MangoFog released to target these devices.

 I'm using this for a 2D game I'm developing for fun.
 Maybe someone else will also find it useful.
 Here's a screen shot from the included example scene using some art from opengameart and the Tilemap system.
 If there's any comments, questions or issues, email me at mwozniak@wozware.net or mkwozniak@outlook.com.